-- N.C.G.S. § 126-4(7a) authorizes the State Human Resources Commission to create policies governing the separation of employees. - N.C.G.S. § 126-34.02, which states the burden of proof for separation grievances.
-It is compliant with the Administrative Code rules at: - 25 NCAC 01C .1001 et seq.
+• N.C.G.S. § 126-4(7a) authorizes the State Human Resources Commission to create policies governing the separation of employees.

+This policy is consistent with N.C.G.S. § 126-34.02, which states the burden of proof for separation grievances, and the Administrative Code rules on separation of employees, at 25 NCAC 01C .1001 et seq.